Two-point-controller - how it works

-Two-point controllers, also known as On-Off-Controllers or Binary Controllers are used for slow control systems.
+On-Off controllers, also known as Two-Point-Controllers or Binary Controllers are used for slow control systems.
 Here, the actual value changes only slowly.
 Examples for this: temperature control, level control, compressed air control, etc.

 The following animation illustrates the function of a two-point controller at the example of a compressed air control.
 The air tank represents a PT1-controlled system.